 The swissuniversities website lists, for individual countries, the upper secondary school-leaving certificates and the specific prerequisites under which they permit admission to a Bachelor’s program at the University of Zurich (e.g. range of subjects, proof of admission, ECUS examination, minimum overall grade, evidence of the successful completion of at least two years of study).

 The published admission requirements are updated annually and apply exclusively to the year of study stated on the website.
 They refer only to upper secondary school-leaving certificates gained in accordance with the currently valid statutory provisions in the country in question.
 It is also assumed that the entire primary and secondary education has been completed in that country's education system.
 Other admission requirements may apply in the case of older upper secondary school-leaving certificates, or if the primary and secondary education has been completed in different countries or education systems.

-Please note that we are unable to conduct individual assessments of upper secondary school-leaving certificates in advance over the telephone, at the counter, or by e-mail, if you have not submitted an application with all of the required application documents.
+Please note that we are unable to conduct individual assessments of upper secondary school-leaving certificates in advance over the telephone or by e-mail, if you have not submitted an application with all of the required application documents.

 Admission with a Non-Swiss Higher Education Degree

 Apart from a non-Swiss upper secondary school-leaving certificate, admission to all faculties may also be granted to holders of one of the following higher education degrees:

 Diploma (at least Bachelor's degree) from a state-accredited non-Swiss university that is recognized by the University of Zurich as equivalent to the corresponding Swiss diploma.

 Diploma (Bachelor's degree) from a non-Swiss university of applied sciences or university of teacher education in a signatory state to the Lisbon Recognition Convention that is recognized by the University of Zurich as equivalent to the corresponding Swiss diploma.

 The main language of instruction for all Bachelor’s study programs is German, although individual modules may be offered in English or in other languages.